Brigham Young University: Rankings

-The BYU J. Reuben Clark Law School has a No. 29 national ranking for 2022, according to U.S. News & World Report.
+The BYU J. Reuben Clark Law School has a No. 28 (tie) national ranking for 2025, according to U.S. News & World Report.

 Graduation honors

 Undergraduate students may qualify for graduation honors.
 University Honors is the highest distinction BYU awards its graduates.
 Administered by the Honors Program, the distinction requires students to complete an honors curriculum requirement, a Great Questions requirement, an Experiential Learning requirement, an honors thesis requirement, and a graduation portfolio that summarizes the student's honors experiences.

 The university also awards Latin scholastic distinctions separately from the Honors Program: summa cum laude (top 1 percent), magna cum laude (top 5 percent), and cum laude (top 10 percent).
 The university additionally recognizes Phi Kappa Phi graduation honors.

 Notable research and awards

-BYU is classified among "R2: Doctoral Universities – High research activity".
-According to the National Science Foundation, BYU spent $40.7 million on research and development in 2018.
+BYU is classified as "Research 1: Very High Research Spending And Doctorate Production," the highest Carnegie classification.
+According to the National Science Foundation, BYU spent $137.7 million on research and development in 2023, ranking it 162nd in the nation for research revenue and expenditures.
 Scientists associated with BYU have created some notable inventions.
 Philo T. Farnsworth, inventor and pioneer of the electronic television, began college at BYU, and later returned to do fusion research, receiving an honorary degree from the university in 1967.
 Alumnus Harvey Fletcher, inventor of stereophonic sound, went on to carry out the now famous oil-drop experiment with Robert Millikan, and was later Founding Dean of the BYU College of Engineering.
 H. Tracy Hall, inventor of the man-made diamond, left General Electric in 1955 and became a full professor of chemistry and Director of Research at BYU.
 While there, he invented a new type of diamond press, the tetrahedral press.
 In student achievements, BYU Ad Lab teams won both the 2007 and 2008 L'Oréal National Brandstorm Competition, and students developed the Magnetic Lasso algorithm found in Adobe Photoshop.
 In prestigious scholarships, BYU has produced 10 Rhodes Scholars, four Gates Scholars in the last six years, and in the last decade has claimed 41 Fulbright scholars and 3 Jack Kent Cooke scholars.